 Request Bat Removal Services ➔

-Learn more about the bats in our area and how to know if they’re in your attic.
+Learn more about the various bat species and how to know if they’re in your attic.

 Eastern Pipistrelle Bat Closeup

-• Mexican Free-Tailed: These state mammals of Texas have brown-gray fur and long tails.
+• Mexican Free-Tailed: These Texas state mammals have brown-gray fur and long tails.

 • Seminole: Seminoles are 4″-5″ large with deep mahogany-colored fur.